pr4tikshaaa/Pratiksha_BlueStampPortfolio/index.md

 &nbsp;
 &nbsp;
 &nbsp;
 The squat counter tracks how many squats the user completes.
-It counts a complete squat when the user does a squat and returns to a normal standing position.
-The user then can choose to end the squat session, and the serial prints out a summary of how many squats they have completed.
+It counts as a complete squat when the user does a squat and returns to a normal standing position.
+The user can then choose to end the squat session, and the serial prints out a summary of how many squats they have completed.

 Since I figured out how to do the wall sit timer, the squat counter was fairly easy, especially since I didn't use the ```millis()``` function.
 First, I waited for the user to enter a squat position, so I waited until the flex sensor angle was around 90 degrees.
 Then, I waited for the user to stand up from the squat position.
 When the user stands up, 1 is added to the squat count.
 When the user chooses to end their session, they can type in ```'e'``` to get their workout summary.